 Even though blame is not appropriate, but rather compassionate acceptance should be applied, the addicted woman is still the only one who can activate the cure.
 The cure is multifaceted, but essentially involves evicting the spirit of addiction that has gained traction and lived inside a woman.
 There are many ways in to doing this, and all start with the choice to do so.
 There is nothing more required, in essence, that the genuine, sincere and deep desire to be free, and to be willing to do absolutely anything to be rid of it.

 Typically, this means being willing to completely change personality, lifestyle, attitude, will, and concede all territory that the addiction has taken.
 To give up any hope of control, and to walk away forever.
-A woman with a substance addiction comes to see that she can no longer rely on her own thoughts (since they are the addict’s) nor her impulses and instincts (since those are the addict’s too) and so must seek help in something that is outside and above the addiction, an authority that exists in a domain the addiction can’t touch.
+A woman with a substance addiction comes to see that she can no longer rely on her own thoughts (since they are the addict’s) nor her impulses and instincts (since those are the addict’s too).
+And thus, she must seek help in something that is outside and above the addiction, an authority that exists in a domain that addiction can’t touch – substance abuse treatment programs.

 There is such a healing force that, when called upon, absolutely can lift the curse of addiction and collapse the home it built inside you.
 However, the healing loving force must be sincerely and genuinely called on for help and cannot be tricked or used for personal gain.
 It cannot be controlled, or used as a means to an end, to alleviate consequences of addiction without changing the personality.
 The loving force requires a lot: absolute surrender.
 It requires spiritual transformation.
 Not just growth, but metamorphosis.